 The Company manages these risks through the Quilter Enterprise Risk Management framework, which includes a consistent set of risk definitions, policy suite and a risk strategy.
 A set of strategic risk appetite principles ("SRAPs") have been set.
-These SRAPs provide the guidance on the Company's attitude toward key areas of risk and support ongoing management and oversight.
+These SRAPs provide the guidance on the Company's attitude towards key areas of risk and support ongoing management and oversight.
 These SRAPs are supported by a series of more granular risk appetite statements, measures, policies and standards at a Company level.
 The position against these SRAPs is measured on a regular basis through the monitoring of underlying risk metrics and outputs from the risk management framework.
 The risk appetite and associated measures are periodically reassessed to ensure they remain relevant in implementing the business strategy.
 Stress and scenario testing is performed at least annually to test the resilience of the business.

 The Directors have carried out a robust assessment of the principal risks facing the Company, including those that would threaten its business model, future performance, solvency and liquidity.
-The articulation of these principal risks and uncertainties are consistent with the Group's Enterprise Risk Framework categorisation, and with the Top Risk reporting to the Board.